moveit/moveit_tutorials/doc/pr2_tutorials/kinematics/src/doc/kinematic_model_tutorial.rst

 The entire code
 ^^^^^^^^^^^^^^^
-The entire code can be seen :codedir:`here in the moveit_pr2 github project<kinematics>`.
+The entire code can be seen :codedir:`here in the MoveIt!
+Github project<kinematics>`.

 Compiling the code
 ^^^^^^^^^^^^^^^^^^